I Got Started Pretty Early

 I must have been 3 or 4, enjoying my own cup with lots of milk and what I assume was a saccharine tablet for sweetness (although I am old enough that it might have been cyclamates!).

 I remember feeling so grown up.

 High School Coffee

-In college, I had a morning radio show (let’s hear it for the Woo Crew) and we would go through at least three pots of coffee before we were through.
+In college, I had a morning radio show (let’s hear it for the Woo Crew!) and we would go through at least three pots of coffee before we were through.
 If I decided to skip French class (who knew I would need to speak French?)
 I would have another couple of cups at breakfast.
 There followed a couple more cups after lunch and a couple at dinner, as well.
+All of this allowed me to make it through until Letterman’s monologue before heading to bed for 4 hours of sleep.
 I may have had a small caffeine problem at this time.

 In the Workforce

-Being in sales for a large portion of my work life, I wasn’t always in an office.
+Being in sales for a large portion of my pre-farm work life, I wasn’t always in an office.
 When I was, there were multiple trips to the office coffee maker, regardless of the quality being brewed.
-Then I bought a Kona coffee farm on the Big Island of Hawaii in 2008.
-After ten years of beating back the jungle, I am now living in Europe and am very much looking forward to connecting with a nice group of coffee lovers.
+Then my wife and I chucked our conventional lives and bought a Kona coffee farm on the Big Island of Hawaii in 2008.
+After ten years of beating back the jungle, I am now living in France and am very much looking forward to connecting with a nice, worldwide group of coffee lovers.

 I have high hopes for this blog.
 I will be showcasing cool coffee gadgets and techniques for getting the best brew possible.
 It is guaranteed that I will also regale you with stories from my years growing coffee in Hawaii.
 You can count on stories from coffee’s long history; it truly has had a profound impact on society.
 Don’t worry, it will be in a fun and informative way.
-Thanks for joining me here and I’d love to hear from you… please comment on the posts and also feel free to send me an email.
+Thanks for joining me here and I’d love to hear from you… feel free to send me an email at email@example.com.